Seb-sti1/robot_autonomy/README.md

 ## Content

-- A docker image to be able to run ROS using docker but without using VNC _(it's too laggy)_
+- A docker image to be able to run ROS using docker but without using VNC _(it's too laggy)_.
 - An implementation of an ICP to compute the Odometry of the robot using the lidar.
-  You can start it by using the launch file `ros2 launch robot_autonomy_seb icp_standalone.launch.py`.
+  You can start it using the launch file `ros2 launch robot_autonomy_seb icp_standalone.launch.py`.
+- An implementation of a mapping solution.
+It uses a gaussian sensor model for the lidar, bresenham algorithm and bayes law to account for the previous measurements.
+You can start it using the launch file `ros2 launch robot_autonomy_seb map_standalone.launch.py`.

 ## Tests